Runalyze/docs/starting-guide/import.rst

 Apps & Webservices
 ******************
 .. note::
-          In the future we will have an API to implement a continuing import of other webservices.
-          Yes, we want to add our service to tapiriik.
+          Yes: We'll add an API to enable synchronization with other plattforms, e.g. via tapiriik, some day.

 Endomondo
 ---------